For US Audiences Only

 HOW ARE CORNEAL CYSTINE CRYSTALS MEASURED?

 To measure the amount of cystine crystals in your cornea, your eye doctor can use a machine called a slit-lamp microscope.
 This microscope directs a high-intensity beam of light onto your cornea, which allows your doctor to score the amount of cystine crystals that have built up and to monitor changes over time.
-Your eye doctor can also use a different imaging machine to evaluate the corneal cystine crystals.

 The slit-lamp microscope can also be used to assess photophobia.
 Your doctor may also ask questions about how photophobia may be affecting your daily life.